Home

 Do you know what a pearl and a souflè have in common?
 Well, you can check it here.

-Finished my PhD, I went back to work in a private company, at Optec, where i could happily join my career with my evergreen passion for (the Life), the Universe and everything (citation needed).
+Finished my PhD, I went back to work in a private company where i could happily join my career with my evergreen passion for (the Life), the Universe and everything (citation needed).

 I contributed in many space projects, for instance in LICIA CUBE mission.